nsidc/search-interface/DEVELOPMENT.md

 ## NSIDC Continuous Integration

-NSIDC's project CI utilizes internal configuration found in the *.yaml, Vagrantfile and /puppet/*.
+NSIDC's project CI utilizes internal configuration found in the `*.yaml` files, `Vagrantfile` and `/puppet/*`.
 If you are utilizing this project external to NSIDC you can safely ignore those files and the remainder of this section.

 Most projects just have a file called `vagrant-nsidc.yaml`, which specifies a